 The Group of 20 (G20) is the premier forum for global economic cooperation.

-The Department leads Australia’s membership of the G20 Sustainability Working Group (SWG).
+The Department of the Environment and Energy leads Australia’s membership of the G20 Sustainability Working Group (SWG).
 This Working Group comprises the G20 Energy Sustainability Working Group (ESWG) and the G20 Climate Sustainability Working Group (CSWG).

 The ESWG works to improve international energy governance, promote international energy efficiency and renewable energy collaboration and oversee long term agendas such as the reform of inefficient fossil fuel subsidies.

 G20 members account for 75% of global energy demand.
 By working together, G20 countries are in the best position to establish and agree on global energy priorities.

 As 2017 G20 President, Germany established the Climate Sustainability Working Group (CSWG) to consider:

 - instruments for implementation of the Paris Agreement

 - the role of multilateral development banks and climate risk insurance